Principles of Capital Allocation

 1. Internal Forecasting Errors: Companies may make internal forecasting errors that are hard, if not impossible, for external analysts to spot.
 Consequently, this might lead to unsuccessful investment results.
 A common one is using a company’s overall cost of capital rather than an investment’s required rate of return.

-2. Ignoring costs of internal financing: Cash flows from operations are the primary financing source for investments by large corporate issuers.
+2. Ignoring Costs of Internal Financing: Cash flows from operations are the primary financing source for investments by large corporate issuers.
 Management treats internally generated funds as scarce but accessible, and the funds are allocated according to the budget.
 External financing is only used to fund large transactions such as acquisitions.
 The management’s viewpoint is flawed because internally generated capital is equity financing since it would be returned to equity investors as dividends.
 While a share issue does not raise it, the funds are withheld from equity investors, incurring their opportunity costs.

 1. Inertia: By comparing the current capital investment to the amount from the previous year and the return on investment, analysts can determine the presence of inertia.
 An analyst should evaluate an issuer’s justification for its capital investment.
-Further, they should consider if the management should contemplate alternate uses if capital spending each year is either stagnant or rising despite declining returns on investment.
+Further, they should consider whether management should contemplate alternate uses if capital spending each year is either stagnant or rising despite declining returns on investment.

-3. Pushing Pet Projects: These are projects that influential managers want the company to invest in even though they may not be profitable.
+3. Pushing Pet Projects: These are projects that influential managers want the company to invest in, even though they may not be profitable.
 Often, managers exaggerate these projects’ profitability to ensure they are selected.

 4. Failing to Consider Investment Alternatives or Alternative States: The most basic phase in the capital allocation process is the generation of solid investment ideas.
 In some organizations, however, many good alternatives are never even explored.
 Furthermore, many businesses overlook real-world conditions, which should be considered through breakeven, scenario, and simulation analyses.